Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 Restricts movement and causes damage if player tries to walk off screen to left, scrolls back to left if player goes too far to the right.
 Changes to float state if 4 or more balloons are held by player.
 ### Player Floating State:
 Stops scrolling on X axis and begins scrolling on Y axis, with player's gravity dependent on number of ballons carried.
 Checks for balloon pops and can change to falling state if if player has less than 4 balloons.
 Checks for player reaching top screen of level and can also change to board ship state if player has floated up a sufficient number of screens.
 Also allows for movement in all directions, although 1/2 speed of walking on Y axis.
-If player floats off screen right or left, they appear on the opposite side of scree.
+If player floats off screen right or left, they appear on the opposite side of screen.
 Same is true of floating past the top of the screen; player appears at bottom.
 ### Player Falling State:
 If player was floating and has balloons popped (and has 3 or less), they begin to fall.
 Fall speed is relative to the number of balloons player carries.
 Player can no longer use direction pad to influence Y axis movement.
 They can, however, still float off screen to the left or right.
 If player has 4 balloons, they transfer back to float state.
 If the player is more than one screen above the ground, they appear at the top of screen if they go past the bottom.
 If the player is less than one screen above the ground, crash to ground is initiated, damaging player more the fewer balloons they carry.
 ### Player Board Ship State: